blntbytk/DigitalOcean_SetupRunningValidator/README.md

 	Hetzner
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-As an information here is the list some of the specs and the prices.
+As an information here is the list some of the specs and the prices for DigitalOcean.
 I recommended specs for shardnet  8CPU/16GB/500GB SSD.

 ![ch5_4](https://user-images.githubusercontent.com/105415280/185484855-52d1ff67-0d46-4403-ab43-b8c9447423ed.PNG)